umbraco/UmbracoDocs/Extending/Content-Apps/index.md

 #### Controlling Appearance/Position

-You can associate an icon with your custom Content App and control the position of your custom Content App, for example between 'Content' and 'Info' via a 'weighting' number.
+You can associate an icon and control the position of your custom Content App.
+The position, for example between 'Content' and 'Info', is set via a 'weighting' number.

 #### Permissions